-The continuation of the heavenly scene introduces us now to the Lamb worthy to open the seals of the (first) scroll.
+The continuation of the vision of the heavenly scene introduces us now to the Lamb worthy to open the seals of the scroll.
+This is the first of two scrolls in the book.
 This Lamb is obviously Jesus.
-Opening the seals probably indicates control of the events represented by the contents of the scroll.
+Opening the seals seems to indicate control of the events represented by the contents of the scroll.
 The contents of this scroll are revealed in chapters 6-11.

-The seals are apparently historical (that is, they reveal historical events or realities), but they are not necessarily or obviously sequential.
-Remember the "6+break/interlude+1" pattern that characterizes the groupings of "seven."
+The seals apparently reveal historical events or realities).
+They are general descriptions rather than specific; they are not necessarily or obviously sequential.
+Remember the "6 + interlude + 1" pattern that characterizes the groupings of "seven."

-For now, relish the beautiful description of the Lamb.
+For now, enjoy the beautiful description of the Lamb.
+Try to see by the eye of faith.
 Hear the songs of praise and worship.
-Soak up the fact that all the earth declares his praise, and that even heaven worships.
+Soak up the fact that all the earth declares his praise, and that even heaven worships the Lamb.

 What does it mean to you that Jesus controls the events of this world?
 When does it appear that he may not be in control?
 How do you explain his "control" when things seem out of control?
 What aspects of the worship scene are most impressive to you?

-Heavenly Father, help us see the Lamb afresh as we read today's description.
+Heavenly Father, help us see the Lamb afresh as we read today's biblical text.
 Generate in us hearts of praise and worship as we see and understand.
-We stand in awe at such unbridled majesty, we join the thousands and millions to declare his power and riches and wisdom and strength and honor and glory and praise.
-We give thanks that we can approach you through Jesus, amen.
+We stand in awe at such unbridled majesty; we join the thousands and millions to declare his power and riches and wisdom and strength and honor and glory and praise.
+We give thanks that we can approach you through Jesus, Amen.